henning410/VuNAPI/README.md

 #### HTTP/2

-By default VuNAPI uses HTTP/1.1.
-But it is possible to switch to HTTP/2 by using:
+By default VuNAPI uses HTTP/2 over HTTPS.
+But it is possible to switch to HTTP/1.1 and disable HTTPS by using:
-`USE_HTTP2=true`
+`DISABLE_HTTP2=true`

 #### Unreachable Server